 Operating leases are primarily comprised of leased office space throughout the world.
 As leases expire, we do not anticipate difficulty in negotiating renewals or finding other satisfactory space if the premise becomes unavailable.
 In certain circumstances, we may have unused space and may seek to sublet such space to third parties, depending upon the demands for office space in the locations involved.
-Refer to Note 8 "Lease Commitments" of the Notes to Consolidated Financial Statements contained in this report for further information.
+Refer to Note 8 "Lease Commitments" of the Notes to Consolidated Financial Statements contained in Part II, Item 8 of this report for further information.

 Pension and other postretirement benefit plan obligations include estimates of our minimum funding requirements pursuant to the ERISA and other regulations, as well as minimum funding requirements agreed with the trustees of our U.K. pension plans.
 Additional amounts may be agreed to with, or required by, the U.K. pension plan trustees.
 Nonqualified pension and other postretirement benefit obligations are based on estimated future benefit payments.
 We may make additional discretionary contributions.
-Refer to Note 11 "Employee Benefits" of the Notes to Consolidated Financial Statements contained in this report for further information.
+Refer to Note 11 "Employee Benefits" of the Notes to Consolidated Financial Statements contained in Part II, Item 8 of this report for further information.